melrefaiy2018/pdbtoolkits/README.md

 # pdb-toolKits

 A comprehensive collection of Python tools for working with PDB (Protein Data Bank) files.
-This toolkit provides utilities for structural alignment, analysis, and visualization of molecular structures.
+This toolkit provides utilities for structural alignment, analysis, visualization of molecular structures and other useful capapilities that would be released soon.

 ## Features